What is the cryopreservation of sperm?

-- Blood collection for HIV, hepatitis B and hepatitis C or prescription.
+- Blood collection for HIV, hepatitis B , hepatitis C and syphilis .
 If these analyzes have already been done in the last year, you must bring a copy of your results.

 - Freeze a first semen sample if blood test results are available

 - Date of the next appointment